norulshahlam/assignment-school-admin-api/README.md

        username: admin
        password: password

-6. Or you can simply skip the steps and go to production api docs
+6. If you are using production url, you may skip all steps above and go to the api documentation

        https://assignment-school-admin-api.herokuapp.com/swagger-ui/index.html